-A great companion for the Sapphire Reserve is the no annual fee Chase Freedom Unlimited.
+A great companion for the Chase Sapphire Reserve is the no annual fee Chase Freedom Unlimited®.

-The Chase Freedom Unlimited card earns 1.5x Ultimate Rewards points for every dollar you spent, compared to just 1x for most spending on the Sapphire Reserve.
+The Chase Freedom Unlimited® card earns 1.5x Ultimate Rewards points for every dollar you spent, compared to just 1x for most spending on the Chase Sapphire Reserve.

-So for all the spending you do that earns just 1 point per dollar with the Sapphire Reserve (basically everything that’s not travel or dining), use a Freedom Unlimited instead and you’ll earn 1.5x on your spending, or 50% more than with the Sapphire Reserve alone.
-Then you can transfer those points to your Sapphire Reserve account anytime.
+So for all the spending you do that earns just 1 point per dollar with the Chase Sapphire Reserve (basically everything that’s not travel or dining), use a Chase Freedom Unlimited® instead and you’ll earn 1.5x on your spending, or 50% more than with the Chase Sapphire Reserve alone.
+Then you can transfer those points to your Chase Sapphire Reserve account anytime.

-So, for every $10,000 you charge to the Freedom Unlimited card, you’ll get $225 in travel value once you transfer the points to your Sapphire Reserve.
+So, for every $10,000 you charge to the Chase Freedom Unlimited® card, you’ll get $225 in travel value once you transfer the points to your Chase Sapphire Reserve.

 And if you leverage airline partners wisely, which could net you over 2 cents per point in value, you could get over $300 in value, or a 3% return from your regular spending.

 Your points won’t expire for as long as you keep your card account open.
-If you want to close your account, and have another Ultimate Rewards earning card like the Freedom Unlimited, you can combine your points in the account for the card you want to keep.
+If you want to close your account, and have another Ultimate Rewards earning card like the Chase Freedom Unlimited®, you can combine your points in the account for the card you want to keep.